Use JTAG AXI Manager to Control HDL Coder Generated IP Core

-To access onboard memory locations and quickly probe or control the FPGA logic from MATLAB, use the JTAG AXI Manager IP.
+To access onboard memory locations and quickly probe or control the FPGA logic from MATLAB or Simulink, use the JTAG AXI Manager IP.
 The

-Enable Insertion of JTAG MATLAB as AXI Master
+Enable Insertion of JTAG AXI Manager

 2. Open the HDL Workflow Advisor from the